Monster Hunter Wilds: Plot

 After consulting the Keepers and the Allharken, a Wyverian sage, Avis Unit confronts Zoh Shia, with the hunter slaying it to protect the ecosystem.
 Afterwards, Nata becomes an apprentice hunter, with the Avis Unit later discovering an Arkveld egg, showing that the species has been reborn.

-As Avis Unit continues to research the Forbidden Lands, they soon discover that Gore Magala, the Demi-Elder Dragon that carries the Frenzy Virus (introduced in Monster Hunter 4) has arrived in the lands, spreading the virus to other monsters, causing them to go berserk.
-Avis Unit is tasked with stemming the spread of the Frenzy virus alongside the other monsters in the area.
+As Avis Unit continues to research the Forbidden Lands, they discover that Gore Magala, the dark Demi-Elder Dragon that carries the "Frenzy Virus" pathogen (introduced in Monster Hunter 4), has arrived in the lands, spreading the virus to other monsters, causing them to go berserk.
+Avis Unit is tasked with stemming the spread of the Frenzy Virus alongside the other monsters in the area.
 Gore Magala is also able to infect the Dragontorch, showing that the artifact is actually a living being.
 The virus makes the climate unstable and makes the apex predators of all biomes go mad.
 The hunter helps Fabius kill Gore Magala.
-Werner and Erik manage to treat the Dragontorch, but are too late to stop Arkveld from being infected.
+Werner and Erik treat the Dragontorch, but are too late to stop Arkveld from being infected.
 After seeing Arkveld slaughter multiple monsters, Nata begs the hunter to kill it, possibly making the species extinct again.
 After doing so, the hunter suggests that the new Arkveld may have had time to lay an egg before dying, and agrees to look for it with Nata.

 Later, Zoh Shia is found to have mysteriously returned.
-The hunter is sent to slay it once again, after which the Guild theorizes that Zoh Shia is capable of fully reviving itself from even a fragment with a suitable energy source present.
+The hunter slays it once again, after which the Guild theorizes that Zoh Shia is capable of fully reviving itself from even a fragment with a suitable energy source.
 The Guild decides that while shutting down the Dragontorch will prevent the return of Zoh Shia, it will cause more problems for the region.
 Instead, the hunter is assigned to watch over Zoh Shia's nest and slay the monster whenever it returns, while the Guild continues to study the Dragontorch.

+Later, Werner discovers an ancient underground workshop in the cavernous, volcanic region of the Oil-well Basin beneath the village of Azuz, as well as what he calls a "Wyrmway Nexus", which connects the Dragontorch to the basin's region.
+However, Erik and Olivia discover a tar-covered elder dragon called Gogmazios, which threatens the ecosystem.
+In order to protect Azuz and the Dragontorch, the Guild kills Gogmazios.